Wildlife & Landscapes

 Your professional photography guide will meet you at your Jackson Hole area hotel and start by traveling north to photograph a couple of the classic landscapes of the area as we begin to explore Grand Teton National Park.
 This first morning will include a field orientation to the best camera settings, framing, and tricks to creating great landscape images.
 Once the sun gets too high in the sky for landscapes we will switch gears and prepare for photographing wildlife by discussing settings, strategies and techniques for maximizing the wildlife photography opportunities to be had throughout the workshop.

 Over the last several years Grand Teton National Park has become one of the best wildlife viewing parks in the world with all of the region’s wildlife represented.
-Moose, elk, deer, bison, pronghorn, fox, coyote, bald and golden eagles, black bears, grizzly bears and even wolves are commonly spotted.
+Moose, elk, deer, bison, pronghorn, fox, coyote, bald and golden eagles, black bears, grizzly bears are commonly spotted, and the lucky few may even glimpse a pack of wolves.
 Golden aspens highlight the fall foliage that will also add color to the dramatic landscapes you will encounter at every turn.
 Your professional photography guide will cover the best camera settings to increase your chances of making great images of animals in different light and backgrounds.

 After a break for lunch we will find out a little bit about each other, sharing photography stories, asking photography questions and discovering photography goals during the workshop.
 We will again head back out, continuing our search for wildlife opportunities.